Top 5 WebXR Frameworks - Comparison

 Wonderland Engine

 Still didn’t find the right tool for the job?
 You might be interested in what we are building.
-Wonderland Engine is an offline tool that will produce an efficient binary scene format which is loaded with a WebAssembly based runtime.
+Wonderland Engine is an offline tool that will produce an efficient binary scene file which is loaded with a WebAssembly based runtime.

 And, yes, we support WebXR, the engine was designed for it from the ground up.